Judging guidelines and instructions for submission of entries:

 Each entry will be judged in the defined category using the criteria listed.
 NACUFS reserves the right to recategorize entries if deemed appropriate.

-The top scoring entries in each category and classification will be awarded Gold, Silver, Bronze, and Honorable Mention Awards if they receive a minimum score of 70 percent of available points.
-Assuming there are sufficient entries, these four awards will be awarded in each of the Small, Medium, and Large classifications in each category.
+The top scoring entries in each category and classification will be awarded Gold, Silver, and Bronze Awards if they receive a minimum score as follows: 90% for Gold, 80% for Silver, 70% for Bronze.
+Assuming there are sufficient entries, these three awards will be awarded in each of the Small, Medium, and Large classifications in each category.
 In the case of a tie, entries receiving the same score will receive the same level award.

 Grand Prize judging process: The top scoring entry from each of the Small, Medium, and Large classifications will be ranked against each other.
 All six judges will rank the contenders for Grand Prize.
 In the case of a tie, the chair will rank the contenders to break the tie so there will be only one Grand Prize winner per category.